Our Complaints Procedure

 Chubb Bulleid are committed to providing high quality legal service to our Clients.
 We aim to deal with any complaints against the firm and its staff in a fast, positive, open-minded and fair manner.
 We try to learn from all complaints made to the firm and in that way improve the service we give our Clients.

-1. What is a complaint?
+2. What is a complaint?

 Chubb Bulleid are committed to providing high quality legal service to our Clients.
 We aim to deal with any complaints against the firm and its staff in a fast, positive, open-minded and fair manner.
 We try to learn from all complaints made to the firm and in that way improve the service we give our Clients.

-1. Who deals with complaints?
+3. Who deals with complaints?

-Those dealing with your work have been instructed to direct any complaint immediately to the Director in the firm dealing with complaints, namely Richard Cussell.
-He can be reached at our office at 7 Market Place, Wells, Somerset BA5 2RJ, telephone 01749 836108, fax 01749 676300.
-His email address is richard_cussell@chubb-bulleid.co.uk.
 Should he be away from the office or otherwise unable to deal with the complaint then it will be dealt with by Carla Jones who is based at our office at Strode House, 10 Leigh Road, Street, Somerset BA16 0HA.
-Her direct e-mail address is carla_jones@chubb-bulleid.co.uk and her telephone number is 01458 844101
+Her direct e-mail address is carla_jones@chubb-bulleid.co.uk and her telephone number is 01458 844101.

-1. How do you record my complaint?
+4. How do you record my complaint?

 Richard will record your complaint in a central register and designate a separate file of papers for your complaint within a day of receiving it.

-1. Will I be charged for the work done to resolve my complaint?
+5. Will I be charged for the work done to resolve my complaint?

 You will not be charged for any of the work undertaken by this firm in order to resolve your complaint.
 We will deal with your complaint free of charge.

-1. How will my complaint be investigated?
+6. How will my complaint be investigated?

-you can expect to receive this letter within two working days of our receipt of the complaint.
+As soon as Richard receives a complaint, he will send a letter acknowledging it and, if necessary, may ask you to clarify some details.
+He will give you a copy of this complaints procedure and you can expect to receive this letter within two working days of our receipt of the complaint.
 Richard will thoroughly review the complaint, look at the file and speak or meet with all members of staff he considers will help him understand what has happened.
-At the end of his review he will send you a thorough written synopsis of the complaint and his suggested solutions for resolving it.
-If you would like a face to face meeting to discuss your complaint and his response then please be in touch to make a time for a meeting.
+At the end of his review, he will send you a thorough written synopsis of the complaint and his suggested solutions for resolving it.
+If you would like a face-to-face meeting to discuss your complaint and his response, then please be in touch to make a time for a meeting.
 Within two working days of the meeting Richard will write to you to confirm what took place and any solutions that have been agreed with you.
 You can also respond to Richard’s communication by email or telephone with a view to trying to resolve the issues you have complained about.
 We aim to resolve all complaints as soon as possible and in any event within the 8 weeks maximum period allowed by the Legal Ombudsman.
-If we do not do so you may take the matter to the Legal Ombudsman.
-As well as dealing with your complaint, Richard will always have in mind which of our procedures can be altered to ensure similar complaints do not arise in the future
+If we do not do so, you may take the matter to the Legal Ombudsman.
+As well as dealing with your complaint, Richard will always have in mind which of our procedures can be altered to ensure similar complaints do not arise in the future.

 The Legal Ombudsman, PO Box 6167, Slough SL1 0EH

-Telephone 0300 555 0333 Email: enquiries@legalombudsman.org.uk or at
+Email: enquiries@legalombudsman.org.uk or at

-The Legal Ombudsman deals with all aspects of poor service, such as
+The Legal Ombudsman deals with all aspects of poor service, such as:-

-delayed or unclear communication
+• delayed or unclear communication

-problems with your fees, or
+• problems with your fees

-loss of documents.
+• loss of documents.

 Matters of professional misconduct are handled by the Solicitors Regulation Authority (please see below).